 Sales automation software makes the sales process more efficient by automating data entry and other essential (but non-revenue generating) administrative duties.
 The best automation software handles everything from email follow-ups to social media shares; some include advanced features such as lead scoring and sales forecasting.
 Sales automation software acts as a utility player that takes on mundane tasks so sales reps can focus on closing more deals.

-Freshsales is a contact manager with a built-in AI assistant (Freddy AI) that can be used to engage with contacts, set appointments, and score leads with predictive sales forecasting.
+Freshsales is our top-rated CRM with a built-in AI assistant (Freddy AI) that can be used to engage with contacts, set appointments, and score leads with predictive sales forecasting.
 It also automates email sends, invoicing, and general data entry.
 That’s in addition to Freshsales’ suite of general CRM features like contact management and basic reporting.
 Overwhelmed sales reps can leave the grunt work to this CRM and focus on growing revenue.

 Zapier is an automation tool that serves as a bridge between apps that don’t natively integrate with one another.
 Build custom workflows (called Zaps) or save time by choosing from Zapier’s library of pre-made recipes to automate social media shares, email follow-ups, and event scheduling.
-Zapier connects to over 3,000 apps including Gmail, Slack, Facebook, and HubSpot.
-It’s a big help to sales reps and managers who use a variety of software and services daily.
+Zapier connects to over 3,000 apps, including Gmail and Slack to help teams collaborate, and social channels like Facebook to reach out to leads online.

-Who Should Use It: Sales professionals with disorganized inboxes who need easier access to client information.
+Who Should Use It: Sales professionals who need a system to easily manage, sort, and organize email correspondences.